dfairbairn/FPL-Sandbox/README.md

 A repository for various useful tools for doing data analysis pertaining to PL and FPL.

+## Goals

+I. Data access for PL data
+ * API access
+ * xG/xA data??
+ * ???

+II.
+Useful analyses for decisionmaking when it comes to FPL team composition
+ * Use of basic stats (Fixture Difficulty Rating, Home/Away matches, Player/Team form) to predict promising upcoming choices
+ * Incorporate xG/xA data.
+Create 'enhanced' stats (xP)
+ * ???

+III.
+Ambition: play with OpenCV to automatically track player positions from audience view of game.
+ * Crapshoot in terms of quality, and audience view has limited FOV
+ * Still could be interesteding PoC

 ## Code
 To be added!